For Patients & Caregivers

 For Healthcare Professionals

 Zestra has not been studied in cancer patients.
-Adverse effects from use of Zestra include mild burning sensation locally.
+Adverse effects from its use include mild burning sensation locally.
 It is contraindicated in women who are pregnant, breastfeeding, and in those trying to conceive.

-Studies show that borage and evening primrose oils are rich in gamma-linolenic acid that is metabolized to prostaglandin E1 in the skin (2).
+Studies suggest that borage and evening primrose oils are rich in gamma-linolenic acid that is metabolized to prostaglandin E1 in the skin (2).
 This process is known to increase blood flow and nerve conduction.
 Osthole, a compound present in Angelica root extract was found to increase the levels of cGMP and cAMP (3).
-The Coleus forskohlii extract contains forskolin, coleonol, and related diterpenes that are known to stimulate adenylate cyclase (4).
+C. forskohlii extract contains forskolin, coleonol, and related diterpenes that are known to stimulate adenylate cyclase (4).